Seven Reasons to Stay in Downtown Napa

 Morimito Napa is an environmental blend of traditional and contemporary styling, with exquisite Japanese cuisine and Napa’s only sake and Japanese whiskey bar.

-The Oxbow Cheese & Wine Merchant’s Wine Bar offers up delicious fare selected by its expert cheesemongers, alongside flights of wines, draft beers and an assortment of charcuterie.
+The Oxbow Cheese & Wine Merchant’s Wine Bar offers up delicious fare selected by its expert cheesemongers, alongside flights of wines, draft beers and an assortment of charcuterie and small plates.

-A midday snack can be found at Melted, a Napa-style homage to grilled cheese.
-Chances are, you’ve not tasted these delights.
-Served with tomato basil soup for dipping, these versions are served with savory white bread waffles and a selection of such interior melts as the “Delivering the Groceries at 138 BPM” (BBQ tuna, smoked gouda, bacon, micro greens, carrots and dill).
+Melted is Napa’s homage to grilled cheese.
+Served with tomato basil soup for dipping, these versions are served with savory white bread waffles and a selection of such interior melts as the Cheval de Frise with roast beef, cheddar, crispy onions and Dijon.

 Need something sweet?
 Head over to Sweetie Pies Bakery for a tempting selection of scones, muffins, croissants, coffeecakes, breakfast pastries and quickbreads.
 It’s also open for breakfast and lunch.

 You prefer opera, classical or rock concerts?
-What about comedy shows?
-Just-released movies your thing?
+What about comedy shows or just-released movies?
 Downtown Napa delivers, and then some.
 A well-rounded calendar of entertainment and nightlife caters to a variety of entertainment preferences.

-Blue Note Napa is the jazz club and gourmet restaurant you’ve heard about — and for good reason.
-In the historic Napa Valley Opera House, the Blue Note combines the feel of an intimate Greenwich Village jazz club with a wine-country vibe, along with gourmet-to-table cuisine, exciting art and, naturally, crazy-good local wines.
+Blue Note Napa is the jazz club and gourmet restaurant you’ve heard about.
+In the historic Napa Valley Opera House, Blue Note combines the feel of an intimate Greenwich Village jazz club with a wine-country vibe, along with gourmet-to-table cuisine, exciting art and, naturally, crazy-good local wines.

 Congregate, discover and celebrate with wine and beer producers, as well as chefs, from California and beyond at Cadet — a wine and beer bar that’s truly hoppin’.

 Old-timey shimmying up to the bar more your style?
-You’re in luck at Napa Palisades, an Old West saloon with “farm to face” food and a slogan worth arm-wrestling for: “Be here, drink beer.”
-They sling great, local craft beers (including their own brews) and whiskeys, along with American comfort food with a twist, while guests eyeball eight big-screen TVs.
+Napa Palisades is an Old West saloon with “farm to face” food and a slogan worth arm-wrestling for: “Be here, drink beer.”
+They sling great, local craft beers (including their own) and whiskeys, along with American comfort food with a twist, while guests eyeball eight big-screen TVs.